aragon/protocol/docs/4-entry-points/5-voting.md

 ### 4.5.3.
 Commit

-- **Actor:** Guardian drafted for an adjudication round or an external entity incentivized in a drafted guardian
+- **Actor:** Guardian drafted for an adjudication round or a whitelisted relayer
 - **Inputs:**
     - **Vote ID:** Vote identification number
     - **Voter:** Address of the voter committing the vote for